appsecnz/appsecnz.github.io/conference/covid.md

 If the government announces a change in the COVID Alert Level for Auckland *during* the conference:

 * Unless prohibited, we'll finish out the current day's programme.
 Any increased masking or physical separation requirements will be enforced immediately.
-* The remainder of the event will be cancelled, to allow participants to travel home before travel restrictions go into effect.
+* The remainder of the event will be cancelled, to allow participants to make arrangements and get home before travel restrictions go into effect.